 WHAT BLACK BEAR BELIEVES

 Black Bear believes in infrastructure for a cleaner world.
-We view the waste tire problem and the threat of climate change as opportunities to make meaningful change.
+We view the waste tyre problem and the threat of climate change as opportunities to make meaningful change.

 Ad van Oorschot